Learning Pool Labs: The Skills Builder

 Once the program was set up and launched we didn’t do any further interventions for a month.
 All of the interactions and engagement were self-motivated or prompted by the learning campaign emails.
 30 days after they completed the onboarding we used another automation workflow to trigger an email that asked people to retake the Skills Builder so we could see if there was any change.

-Our Stream Learning Suite gives us access to a huge amount of data that we can use to measure the impact of our learning experiences and campaigns.
+Our Platform gives us access to a huge amount of data that we can use to measure the impact of our learning experiences and campaigns.
 For this study we focused on the following key data sets:

 - Skills Builder data